regadior/MediaApp/README.md

 ## ℹ️ About

-This project consists of a web made with ` React.js ` and `Nestjs`, using the client-server architecture.
+This project consists of a web made with ` React.js `, `Nestjs` and `Typescript`, using the client-server architecture.
 The main idea of this website is to store the multimedia game content consumed (movies and series in future).

 ## 🔒 Backend
+### 📋 Backend-Features
+- Built using Typescript.
+- Built using Nestjs: A Node.js framework for building efficient, reliable and scalable server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8).
+- Built using TypeOrm: Is a ORM for TypeScript and JavaScript.
+Supports MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server, Oracle, SAP Hana, WebSQL databases.
+Works in NodeJS, Browser, Ionic, Cordova and Electron platforms.
+- JWT authentication and role based authorization.
+- OpenAPI definition
+- Linting with ESLint
+- Formatting with Prettier
+- Containerised using Docker and Docker Compose
+- GitHub Actions
+- Commit messages are made using git cz, to make them prettier

 ## 🔑 Frontend

-## 📋 Features
+### 📋 Frontend-Features

 ## 🌚 Actions